markocupic/contao-picture-downloads/README.md

  ce_download_picture_size: 2
 ```

-Clear and warmup the cache with:
+If you habe done, clear and warmup the cache with:
 ```bash
  vendor/bin/contao-console cache:warmup
 ```

 ## Usage

-Simply open a new Contao Core **download** or **downloads* content element.
+- Go to the Contao backend and simply create a new Contao Core **download** or **downloads** content element.
- Select one or more pictures that you want to offer for download from the Contao
+- Select one or more pictures that you want to offer for download from the Contao filesystem.
- filesystem and choose the "ce_download_picture" or "ce_downloads_picture" template.
+- Choose the "ce_download_picture" or "ce_downloads_picture" template.
+- Save and check your settings in the frontend.

 &nbsp;